 ✅Quality

 Very specific guidelines exist in regard to the quality of photos submitted for US passport applications and renewals.
-For example, damaged, punctured, creased, or smudged photos will result in rejection due to non-compliance with photo quality standards.
+For example, damaged, punctured, creased, or smudged passport photos will result in rejection due to non-compliance with photo quality standards.

 The youngest US citizens (i.e., babies, infants, and toddlers) have their own special guidelines regarding passport photos.
 The major differences include the following:

-- Newborns and infants may have their eyes partially open or closed and can open their mouths in their passport photos.
+- Newborns and infants may have their eyes partially open or closed and can open their mouths in their baby passport photos.

 - The infant’s tongue can be visible but should not be explicitly sticking out; no pacifiers or outside objects (that may potentially obscure the newborn’s face) are permitted.